Sensex, Nifty will recover losses; Trump’s trade shocks not strong enough to rattle India’s stock market

 Sharing his views on the current market scenario, veteran investor Deepak Shenoy said that it’s a temporary reaction and negative sentiments will soon wane away from the market.
 “This is a knee-jerk reaction, and won’t pose any huge impact on the markets going ahead.
 There is a bit of uncertainty exiting in the markets currently.
 But, the sentiments will soon change once more news seeps in as days pass.
 Anyhow, it will take around 50 days to release the list of Chinese goods and sectors that will be targeted, followed by public comment period.
 Many things will change by then, and sentiments will improve as clarity comes in,” Deepak Shenoy of Capital Mind told FE Online.

+“India’s stock markets would not be much affected by the latest tariff hikes by the US.
+The markets may witness another 3 to4 percent correction from here.
+The fears around the interest rate hike by the Fed is other factor that may impact the markets in the coming days,” said Achin Goel of Bonanza Portfolio Ltd to FE Online.

 “Today’s reaction is nothing more than few skirmishes.
 The reaction in the Markets and overall is justified but it is not likely to get worse that what is seen today.
 Though it may not get worse, it is likely to keep sentiment dented for some time and it has certainly made the Markets technically weaker and the 200-DMA now remains an intermediate resistance for immediate short term.
 The tariffs are particularly an attack on China and in fact poses some opportunity for Emerging Markets in general and India in particular.
-If this goes on for longer time, it might make things costlier and impact growth as well in US and the projections might get derailed a bit there,” Milan Vaishnav, CMT, MSTA, Gemstone Equity Research told FE Online.
+If this goes on for longer time, it might make things costlier and impact growth as well in US and the projections might get derailed a bit there,” Milan Vaishnav, CMT, MSTA, Gemstone Equity Research said while talking to FE Online.

 However, Asif Iqbal of Escorts Securities expects the bearish mood to stay for long in the markets.
 “The negative sentiment is there to stay and Sensex and Nifty will remain volatile for a long time to come.
 We have always maintained that the year 2018 will be a tough one for the Indian markets mainly due to the global factors.
 The US has always been a driver of free trade policies globally, and with it taking a U-turn many things are bound to change.
 It’s difficult to say when and where all this will end,” Asif Iqbal told FE Online.